Last Film Show (Tribeca Review): A Love Letter to Storytelling

 Last Film Show is truly a labor of love and a film dedicated to the art of cinema.
 It yearns for those carefree days spent goofing off with friends, discovering new concepts, and best of all, watching movies projected on film.
 It also stands out due to its cast of solid child actors, especially Rabari’s compelling performance as Samay.
 He has a naturalistic and wide-eyed presence that really captures Samay’s love of life and movies.
 Even if the story can be predictable and broadly drawn at times, Last Film Show succeeds as a reminder for why we love movies, and captures the pure magic of the collective viewing experience.

-Last Film Show premiered at the Tribeca Film Festival on June 10, 2021, and will be released in US theaters on December 2, 2022.
+Last Film Show premiered at the Tribeca Film Festival on June 10, 2021, and will be released in select US theaters on December 2, 2022, and on digital on December 9.